secureworks/pytune/README.md

 ### Enrollment restrictions

 There are some cases where you encounter several types of enrollment restrictions.
-When you run enroll_intune command with `-v` option, you will see the detailed error response from Intune.
+When you run enroll_intune command with `-v` option, you can see the detailed error response from Intune for debugging purposes.

 Here are the examples of the error response.